 Consistent cell coverageMost affordable option on this listMinutes include international calling to over 60 countriesCONS

-Download speeds can be inconsistentThey don’t include the latest devices - 3Prepaid plans for as little as 1 month
+Download speeds can be inconsistentThey don’t include the latest devices - 3Prepaid, no-contract mobile provider.

 PROS